accentvic/system-updater-tool/README.md

 ## Usage

 ### 🔧 For Most Users (Recommended)
-Use the Python script - it works on both Windows and Linux: you don't need to run both scripts-choose the one that fits your needs!
+Use the Python script - it works on both Windows.
+You don't need to run both scripts-choose the one that fits your needs!

 ## Installation